rizaldevs/cybermod/docs/pyromod/utils/patch.md

 A decorated class containing the patched methods.
 Each replaced method is now available prefixed with `old` in the decorated class (e.g. `__init__` becomes `old__init__`).

-### *function* pyromod.utils.should_patch(func)
+### *function* cybermod.utils.should_patch(func)

-The `pyromod.utils.should_patch` decorator is a function used to specify that a method should be patched into a target class.
+The `cybermod.utils.should_patch` decorator is a function used to specify that a method should be patched into a target class.
-It marks a method as patchable, indicating that it should be considered for monkeypatching by `pyromod.utils.patch_into`.
-This decorator is used in conjunction with the `pyromod.utils.patch_into` decorator.
+It marks a method as patchable, indicating that it should be considered for monkeypatching by `cybermod.utils.patch_into`.
+This decorator is used in conjunction with the `cybermod.utils.patch_into` decorator.

 ### *Parameters:*